This is our second male, billy. He is now the daddy to Emma's twins Bert and Ernie.

 Please call for more info and come to visit them 864-903-1856.

-We have goats for sale.
-Two females Violet and Dottie for $600.00 each.
-Also our breeding male Boomer for $400.00, and two newly weaned males for $300.00 each.
-It is time to change out our male and we need to sell some others in order to do this..
+$300.00 each for each of our two males, Dax and Spike.
+It is time to change out our male and we need to sell these two in order to do this..
 My goal is to have about 10 goats in the herd, a manageable size.

 We had some really bad storms here this summer.
 In each of our pastures the shade tarps were destroyed as well as a small storage barn.